treker-mk/website/src/content/faq_en.md

 - All sources and conclusions are recorded as a commentary in individual cells (checkable).

-- The data is compared with the summary data on hospitalized patients in ICU published by the Government of the Republic of North Macedonia.
+- The data is compared with the summary data on hospitalized patients in ICU published by the appropriate institutions of the Government of the Republic of North Macedonia.

   </details>